danielepolotow/danielepolotow/README.md

 ### Daniele Polotow - [Data Scientist] 👋

 ### Data Scientist @ Gupy - Python, Machine Learning, Statistics
+Daniele works as a data scientist, applying natural language processing techniques to feed classification models, aiming to develop efficient applications.
+She has a strong statistical training and a passion for data visualization and storytelling.
+With a background in research, she worked mostly with unsupervised machine learning, modeling the evolution of genes.

 ### Connect with me: